HellperKK/Stoicos/README.md

 The major flaw of this language (in my opinion) is the fact there are no syntaxic sugar, meaning this language tends to be less readable when expanding.

 ##How to use
-To use is you have to write your code in a file (.txt) then launch Main.rb and type the name of the file (without the .txt extension).
+Write your code in a txt file then use this command line :
-The Input.txt give an example of things that can be done.
+> Main.rb My_file_name.txt